POINT VR

 • General relativity is a necessary extension of Newtonian gravity, and yet we believe it is still incomplete.

 Our simulation will address all of these concepts in short chapters, designed to be accessible to middle school and high school students.
-Volunteers from the UIUC computer science and physics departments are already working on the first chapter using Unity.
+Volunteers from the Siebel School of Computing and Data Science and physics department are already working on the first chapter using Unity.
 Eventually, the code and simulation will both be made public for anyone who wants to use them.

 Coding objectives for the first chapter: